 Arsanas.
 Serving a creative version of the Greek cuisine right on the beach of Nikiti, in the western part of Sithonia, this restaurant is a great culinary experience.

 Boukadoura.
 This traditional Greek tavern in Sithonia’s Porto Koufo, the largest natural harbor in Greece, is a foodie destination.
 You can have a yummy lunch there after a swim in the relatively quiet beach or dinner.
 Ingredients are carefully selected from local sources.

 Melia.
-On the beach of Karidi, in the Vourvourou area, on the eastern shore of Sithonia, this Mediterranean cuisine restaurant features a modernized rustic décor, and a gourmet farm-to-table menu often curated by acclaimed Greek chefs including multi-awarded Giannis Baxevanis for summer 2020.
-The all-day restaurant has also scheduled some jazz nights along with great creative Greek food.
+On the beach of Karidi, in the Vourvourou area, on the eastern shore of Sithonia, this Mediterranean cuisine restaurant features a modernized rustic décor and a gourmet farm-to-table menu often curated by acclaimed Greek chefs, including multi-awarded Giannis Baxevanis for summer 2020.
+The all-day restaurant also scheduled some jazz nights along with great creative Greek food.

 Kritikos.
 In Ouranoupoli, near the borders to the limited-entry holy mountain of Athos, this upscale Greek restaurant serves well-cooked classics along with international flavors.
 For over 40 years, this culinary family serves signature recipes that have been awarded by many institutions.
 Along with the brand’s other restaurants, this one on a paved alley is a cosmopolitan foodie destination.